The Ultimate Guide to Iceland's Golden Circle

 Although her actions did not directly save the waterfall, they drew attention to the case.
 This awareness led to national criticism of the plans and ensured that the dam-building process was delayed.

-Eventually, the lawyer Sigrídur enlisted in her protests, Sveinn Björnsson, managed to work with the investors (who lacked the money to take action) and persuaded them to annul the contract.
+Eventually, Sigridur enlisted Sveinn Bjornsson, a respected lawyer, in her protests, who managed to work with the investors (who lacked the money to take action) and persuaded them to annul the contract.

 Photo from Wikimedia, Creative Commons, by Ralf Roletschek.

-Today, Sigrídur is immortalized in a stone memorial on top of the cliff overlooking the waterfall.
+Today, Sigridur is immortalized in a stone memorial on top of the cliff overlooking the waterfall.
 Icelanders remember her for bringing awareness to the importance of preserving Iceland's nature and not being tempted by foreign investments.
-Her actions eventually helped preserve Gullfoss for all of us to marvel at its beauty to this day.
+Her actions eventually helped preserve Gullfoss so that all of us could marvel at its beauty to this day.

 The Classic Golden Circle Route Map